millerdoug/quore/README.md

 # Notes on Running
 1. Created with Java 8
-1. ChromeDriver should be run from a dependency in the POM, but is currently a static download, see https://stackoverflow.com/questions/35867102/how-to-work-with-selenium-chrome-driver-in-maven-without-chromedriver-exe
+1. ChromeDriver should be run from a dependency in the POM, see https://stackoverflow.com/questions/35867102/how-to-work-with-selenium-chrome-driver-in-maven-without-chromedriver-exe not 100% sure if this is the right solution yet
 1. Unused GroovyTestSuite Reference https://www.tutorialspoint.com/groovy/groovy_unit_testing.htm
+1. When running, add a system property to check the size.
+Ex: -Dwindow-size=828,1792 is iphoneXr, -Dwindow-size=1920,1080 is screen I'm working on right now
+1. System property -Dmobile=true also works to check mobile or not
+1. To run in parallel, must use separate chromedrivers for each @Test